kidozh/kidozh-new-portal/content/post/our-paper-get-accepted-by-icme/index.md

 We made a special page for this paper to demonstrate its details.
 If you feel interested, please visit [TPP project](/project/tpp)

 ![Image taken in ICME](./cirp-presentation.jpg)

+### Please note

+Due to the copyright issue, we are not able to share the full paper here.
+Please keep an eye on the official website of CIRP ICME '27 for the latest publication information.